-A History of User Experience-Based Google Algorithm Updates
+Google Algorithms And Updates Focusing On User Experience: A Timeline

 E-A-T (2014)

-Having gained much attention since 2018, the Google E-A-T concept first appeared in 2014 in Google’s Quality Guidelines.
+Although it gained attention in 2018, the Google E-A-T concept first appeared in 2014 in Google’s Quality Guidelines.

 Now, it is part of Google’s guidelines on focusing on YMYL – your money or your life.

-Marketers were advised to focus on content that could potentially impact their readers’ future happiness, health, financial stability, or safety.
+Marketers were advised to focus on content that could impact their readers’ future happiness, health, financial stability, or safety.

-Google E-A-T guidelines were established to help marketers tailor on and off-page SEO and content strategies to provide users with an experience containing the most relevant content from sources they could trust.
+Google established E-A-T guidelines to help marketers tailor on and off-page SEO and content strategies to provide users with an experience containing the most relevant content from sources they could trust.

-In other words, Expertise, Authority, and Trust.
+In other words: Expertise, Authority, and Trust.

-The focus: Ensuring websites offer expert and authoritative content that can be trusted.
+The focus: ensuring websites offer expert and authoritative content that users can trust.

 - Create content that shows expertise and knowledge of the subject matter.